ylyma/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `TAFinder` and the **Actor** is `NUS SOC professor`, unless specified otherwise)

-**Use case: Delete a person**
+**UC01 - Edit an applicant**

+**Preconditions:**

+* User is logged into the system.
+* There is at least one applicant in the list.

 **MSS**

-1. User requests to list persons
+1. User requests to edit an applicant's information.
-2. AddressBook shows a list of persons
+2. System requests the index of the applicant to edit.
-3. User requests to delete a specific person in the list
+3. User specifies the index and information.
-4. AddressBook deletes the person
+4. System validates the input.
+5. System updates the applicant's information.
+6. System shows the updated list of applicants.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 4a.
+The given index or information is invalid.

+    * 4a1.
+System shows an error message.

+      Use case resumes at step 2.

+**UC02 - Compare Two Applicants**

+**Preconditions:**

+* User is logged into the system.
+* There are at least two applicants in the list.

+**MSS**

+1. User requests to compare two applicants.
+2. System requests the indices of the first and second applicants to compare.
+3. User specifies the indices.
+4. System validates the input.
+5. System retrieves the information of both applicants.

    Use case ends.

+**Extensions:**

-* 3a.
-The given index is invalid.
+* 4a.
+The given indices are missing or invalid.

-    * 3a1.
-AddressBook shows an error message.
+   * 4a1.
+System shows an error message

    Use case resumes at step 2.

 *{More to be added}*